menu

 Demographics

-The percentage of adults in Crane Hill who are college-educated is close to the national average for all communities of 21.84%: 19.15% of the adults in Crane Hill have a bachelor's degree or advanced degree.
+In terms of college education, Crane Hill is nearly on par with the US average for all cities of 21.84%: 19.15% of adults 25 and older in Crane Hill have a bachelor's degree or advanced degree.

 The people who call Crane Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crane Hill residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Crane Hill include German, English, Irish, Scottish, and European.